Ward Neefs

 AI & Digitalization Expert

-Ward Neefs is a life-science professional with a strong focus on software, data, and digitization in the pharmaceutical sector.
-At QbD Group, he applies his background in bio-engineering and artificial intelligence to optimize digital systems and processes for pharma manufacturing.
+Ward Neefs is a life-science professional with a strong focus on software, data, and digitalization within regulated pharmaceutical and medical device environments.
+At QbD Group, he combines his background in bio-engineering and artificial intelligence to support organizations in the validation and implementation of complex digital systems.

 Biography

-Ward Neefs holds a master's degree in bio-engineering (bio-nanotechnology) and a second master’s in Artificial Intelligence, both obtained at KU Leuven University.
-His fascination with software and data in life sciences was born during his studies and has continued to shape his professional journey.
+Ward Neefs holds a master’s degree in Bio-engineering (bio-nanotechnology) and a second master’s degree in Artificial Intelligence, both obtained at KU Leuven.
+His interest in software and data-driven solutions in life sciences emerged during his studies and continues to shape his professional career.

-Ward regularly shares insights on the role of AI in pharma and has contributed to QbD’s blog.
-He also participated in two panel discussions on AI in medical writing at the EMWA 2024 Spring Conference in Valencia.
+Ward regularly shares insights on the role of AI and software in regulated life sciences, both internally and externally.
+He has contributed to QbD Group’s blog and participated in panel discussions on AI in medical writing, including sessions at the EMWA 2024 Spring Conference in Valencia.

 AI-and-machine-learning-validati